kelleyjbrady/NiceODE/readme.md

 2) The Manual VJP is a Last Resort: Manually implementing the Implicit Function Theorem is a powerful technique but is incredibly fragile.
 The backward pass must be a perfect, numerically stable implementation of the analytical derivatives.

 3) The Indispensable Adjoint: For reverse-mode AD (jax.grad) to work on any function containing an adaptive ODE solve, the diffrax solver must be configured with an adjoint method.
-The various adjoints are applicable in different situations, but
+The various adjoints are applicable in forward or reverse mode, but none of them go to the second derivative level.

 4) Domain-Specific vs. General-Purpose Trade-offs: The speed of nlmixr2 comes from its specialized, generative approach.
 The power of JAX comes from its generality.
 This project demonstrates that applying a general tool to a highly specialized problem can expose the deepest and most challenging edge cases of the framework.

 # The Debugging Journey: The Search for a Workable Gradient

 The initial implementation of the FOCE gradient in JAX did not match the ground truth provided by finite differences.
 This kicked off an extensive debugging process to find the source of the error.
 Given the complexity of the system I created of a series of Minimal Reproducible Examples (MREs), each designed to isolate and test a specific component.
-The MREs are in the fix-vjp-calc branch, which is unmerged.
+The MREs are in the `fix-vjp-calc` branch, which is not merged into the main branch.

 ## A Note on Pair Programming with an LLM